logista/btsite/posting-guide.md

 `date:` isn't used in Jekyll with Pages, but I now realize it might be a good thing to have for keeping track of when things have been changed.
 So I'm including it.

 The images in the galleries are 300px thumbnails, linking to a larger (1500px) copy used for the slideshow.
 They are listed in `_data/gallerylist.yml` in the order they are to appear on the page.
 A single "feature" image is also noted --- this is the image used to represent the gallery on the Portfolio Index page.

+## Special CSS classes

+### images

+- ``.image-ss` is used to style (small) screenshot images.
+It will put them in their own block in the center of the text where they appear.

+- The `<figure>` element is used with `.image-m` to style medium-sized "digital works" images.
+It will put the image in its own block in the center of the text.
+Added to that are two HTML span classes that can be used that will "attach" some explanatory text to the image.
+They need to go within `<figcaption>` markup.
+    - <span class="image-m-caption">title/caption of image</span>
+    - <span class="image-m-credit">Barbara Tozier</span>